Body Composition Analysis

 What Does it Reveal?

 Instead of just estimating body fat composition, KOC Imaging uses Lunar DXA systems to directly measure and calculate total fat, bone and lean tissue to map exactly where fat is distributed throughout the body.
-A body composition report will reveal a comprehensive view including how much of your total weight is lean mass, what percentage of your weight is fat, and how your individual bone mineral density compares to peak bone strength.
+A body composition report will reveal a comprehensive view including how much of your total weight is lean mass and what percentage of your weight is fat.

 Image